BZoennchen/supercollider-book/chapters/sounddesign/additive-synthesis/1-waveforms.md

 1. **piecewise continuous** and
 2. **bounded**

-can be represented as a Fourier series.
+can be represented as a Fourier series, see [Spectral Analysis and Synthesis](sec-fourier).
 In theory, the Fourier series of many functions consists of infinitely many terms.
 Still, since our hardware resources are finite, we can only generate an approximation of the real thing.
 I call functions with these properties *signals*.